 MCSP worked with in-country implementers to monitor equity outcomes and adjust implementation design to improve the equity of RMNCH services.
 Our core approaches to service delivery — including use of community health workers, task shifting, and inclusion of the private sector — were recognized as effective strategies for improving health equity.

 MCSP incorporated health equity strategies into program design and monitoring by:

 - Delivering RMNCH interventions in ways that improve equity and reach the most underserved;

 - Introducing and/or scaling-up pro-equity interventions — those likely to reach the underserved by shifting services to the community level, delivered through workers with less formal training — and providing evidence to validate their impact of these interventions; and

 - Providing data on the economic status of MCSP beneficiaries across a range of activities, enabling program managers to improve targeting to the underserved.

-MCSP analyzed coverage equity of key RMNCH interventions across Program countries.
-Our analysis found some interventions to be generally more equitable (DTP3) than others (skilled birth attendance).
-Additionally, improvements in equity have been inconsistent over time.
-To spur further discussion and action, we have created country dashboards.
+MCSP analysis of coverage equity of key RMNCH interventions across Program countries revealed some interventions to be generally more equitable (DTP3) than others (skilled birth attendance).
+Additionally, improvements in equity were inconsistent over time.
+To spur further discussion and action, we created country dashboards.

 To download MCSP’s equity fact sheet, click here.